jci02/SQL/README.md

 <img src="pics/table17.png" width="600"/>
 </p>

+You could do this without a CTE, but if this were the first part of a very long query, removing the CTE would make it much harder to follow.

 Also, it's important to note that CTEs only exist inside the query where you create them, and you can't reference them in later queries.
 So, any query that uses a CTE is always broken into two parts: (1) first, we create the CTE, and then (2) we write a query that uses the CTE.

 ---